digiltd/oh-rtd-test/Explanation-of-items.md

 - Groups are also defined in the .items files.
 Groups can be inside groups, and items can be in none, one or more groups.

 Typically items are defined using the openHAB Designer by editing the items definition files.
-Doing so you will have full IDE support like syntax checking, contect assist etc.
+Doing so you will have full IDE support like syntax checking, context assist etc.

 ## syntax